 Renewing Your Card

 Residents of White Settlement must renew their library cards every 2 years.
-Non-Residents' cards must be renewed every year.
-You'll need to come in person to the library to verify your ID and address to renew your card.
-There is no charge to renew your library card as long as you still have the card.
+Non-Residents’ cards must be renewed every year.
+Visit the library in person or renew online by logging into the catalog website here, clicking "My Account," then clicking "Renew your account online."
+You will need to verify your phone number and address to renew.